 What inspired you to practise law in the first place?
 Tell us about your legal career so far.

-I was convinced that I would be Manchester United’s next star player, but then I realised that professional footballers were getting younger than me and that ship had probably sailed!
-Law appealed to me because there was the opportunity to combine detailed learning and applying technical knowledge in a useful, practical way.
-I qualified into the commercial department in Harrison Clark Rickerby working with Rob Cobley.
-Rob made the move to Harper James as commercial technology partner and I took the opportunity to join the team and experience something different.
+I was convinced I would be Manchester United’s next star player, but then I realised that professional footballers were getting younger than me and that ship had probably sailed!
+Law appealed to me because it offered the opportunity to combine detailed learning with the application of technical knowledge in a useful, practical way.
+I qualified into the commercial department at Harrison Clark Rickerby, where I worked with Rob Cobley.
+Rob moved to Harper James as a commercial technology partner, and I took the opportunity to join the team and experience something different.

 How does working with Harper James compare with other firms you have worked at?

-The atmosphere is brilliant, there are no internal politics and everyone is working together for the good of the clients.
-You can get on with the job and enjoy what you do and do it well.
-Allowing us to choose how we work is at the heart of the firm and this gives us a greater quality of life.
-As a firm we can be incredibly flexible, as demonstrated during the COVID-19 outbreak: it’s been business as usual, with little disruption to the way we work.
+The atmosphere is brilliant.
+There are no internal politics, and everyone works together for the clients' good.
+You can get on with the job, enjoy what you do, and do it well.
+Allowing us to choose how we work is at the heart of the firm, and this gives us a greater quality of life.
+As a firm, we are incredibly flexible, ensuring business as usual with minimal disruption to our operations.

 Define IP/commercial technology law in a sentence